Actions toward Nature Positive

-The importance of biodiversity and ecosystem in global sustainability has re-emerged prominent in recent years due to biodiversity losses resulting from human activities and impacting the equilibrium of nature and livelihoods of mankind.
-On our part, SCG has relentlessly implemented efforts in biodiversity and environmental conservation, through sustainable management approach and applying international indicators to benchmark what we have done, with a view to making SCG a role model in biodiversity conservation.
+SCG has relentlessly implemented efforts in biodiversity and nature conservation, through sustainable management approach; ecosystem restoration, biodiversity preservation, and sustainable resource utilization, and applying international indicators to benchmark what we have done, with a view to making SCG a role model in biodiversity conservation.
+This involves prompt adaptation and response to various disasters.

 Biodiversity Risk Assessment